reidspreiter/coderank/README.md

 `<Path-to-VS-Code>/User/globalStorage/reidspreiter.coderank/`

 All VS Code windows contribute data to the same location.
-Once project data is saved, it is removed from the project section of the Coderank panel and reflected in the local section.
+Once project fields are saved, they are removed from the project section of the Coderank panel and reflected in the local section.

-You can manually add project values by clicking the local storage button in the top right of the panel.
+You can manually add project fields by clicking the local storage button in the top right of the panel.

 ![Push to Local Storage](./static/projectToLocal.png)